Free wifi in Tel Aviv? Well, don’t worry, it’s almost everywhere.

 I clearly remember the day I discovered free wifi is available on one of Tel Aviv’s beaches.
 Until that day, the beach was the one place I could disconnect from work, rest a little.
-I was lying on the beach (Banana Beach in the south of Tel Aviv), reading a book.
+I was lying on the beach, reading a book.
 I had my iPad with me, so I decided to take a try.
-“Oh no” that was my first reaction, “Oh no, I’m doomed”.
+“Oh no,” that was my first reaction, “Oh no, I’m doomed”.
 A minute after I posted a photo to my Instagram account, closed the book and started working.
 A bit sad, I know.

-Do you remember what it was like back in the old days, when we used to stand in line, waiting to our turn in an Internet cafe?
+Do you remember what it was like back in the old days, when we used to stand in line, waiting for our turn in an Internet cafe?
 Then, when free wifi became more common, it was still slightly weird to watch people working on their laptops in public places, sitting for hours in cafes over a drink or a light meal.
-Newspapers published debates about whether it’s right or wrong, Some of the cafe owners where very hostile towards the new type of costumes, while others understood quickly that things has changed, adapted the idea and made some changes in order to make the best out of it.
-Today, free wifi in Tel aviv is common and accessible, Tel aviv, in fact, is one of the friendliest cities to free wifi users, you can get free wifi in tel aviv’s cafes, restaurants and or while sitting on a bench in Rothschild Boulevard, using Free_TLV, citywide network launched by Tel Aviv municipality.
+Newspapers published debates about whether it’s right or wrong, Some of the cafe owners were very hostile towards the new type of costumes, while others understood quickly that things have changed, adapted the idea and made some changes in order to make the best out of it.
+Today, free wifi in Tel Aviv is common and accessible, Tel Aviv, in fact, is one of the friendliest cities to free wifi users, you can get free wifi in Tel Aviv’s cafes, restaurants and or while sitting on a bench in Rothschild Boulevard, using Free_TLV, a citywide network launched by Tel Aviv municipality.

 Here are Oorbo’s favorite free wifi cafes in Tel Aviv